Skip to main content

 • "I spent more time arranging accommodations than studying."

 • "There are many ways to be deaf and many ways to communicate.
-All of them should be respected." -- I. King Jordan9
+All of them should be respected." -- I. King Jordan18

-All observations occur within the context of Deaf higher education in the United States, where Gallaudet University traces the arc from an institution built by hearing people for Deaf people to one increasingly shaped by Deaf leadership -- an arc that required 124 years, two campus protests, and the ongoing negotiation of who sets the requirements for whom.
+All observations occur within the context of Deaf higher education in the United States, where Gallaudet University traces the arc from an institution built by hearing people for Deaf people to one increasingly led by Deaf people themselves, an arc that required 124 years, two campus protests, and the ongoing negotiation of who sets the requirements for whom.

 Footnotes